 5. WITHDRAWAL PERIODS

-Withdrawal period: Meat and offal: 13 days.
+Withdrawal periods: Meat and offal: Cattle: 22 days.

+Pigs: 13 days.
+Sheep: 16 days.

+Not authorised for use in animals producing milk for human consumption.
+Do not use in pregnant animals, which are intended to produce milk for human consumption, within 2 months of expected parturition.

 6. EXPIRY DATE

+Exp. {mm/yyyy}

-Exp. {mm/yyyy} Shelf life after first opening the container: 28 days.
+Shelf life after first opening the container: 28 days.

 Once broached use by

 7. SPECIAL STORAGE PRECAUTIONS

 8. NAME OF THE MARKETING AUTHORISATION HOLDER

 Huvepharma NV

 9. BATCH NUMBER

 Lot {number}

 B. PACKAGE LEAFLET

 PACKAGE LEAFLET

 1. Name of the veterinary medicinal product

-Huvexxin 25 mg/ml solution for injection for pigs
+Huvexxin 100 mg/ml solution for injection for cattle, pigs and sheep

 2. Composition

+Each ml contains:

+Active substance:

+Tulathromycin 100 mg

+Excipient:

-Each ml contains: Active substance: Tulathromycin 25 mg Excipient: Monothioglycerol 5 mg
+Monothioglycerol 5 mg

 Clear colourless solution, free from visible particles.

 3. Target species

-Pigs.
+Cattle, pigs and sheep.

 4. Indications for use

+Cattle

+Treatment and metaphylaxis of bovine respiratory disease (BRD) associated with Mannheimia haemolytica, Pasteurella multocida, Histophilus somni and Mycoplasma bovis susceptible to tulathromycin.
+The presence of the disease in the group must be established before the veterinary medicinal product is used.

+Treatment of infectious bovine keratoconjunctivitis (IBK) associated with Moraxella bovis susceptible to tulathromycin.

+Pigs

 Treatment and metaphylaxis of swine respiratory disease (SRD) associated with Actinobacillus pleuropneumoniae, Pasteurella multocida, Mycoplasma hyopneumoniae, Haemophilus parasuis and Bordetella bronchiseptica susceptible to tulathromycin.
 The presence of the disease in the group must be established before the veterinary medicinal product is used.
 The veterinary medicinal product should only be used if pigs are expected to develop the disease within 2-3 days.

+Sheep

+Treatment of the early stages of infectious pododermatitis (foot rot) associated with virulent Dichelobacter nodosus requiring systemic treatment.

 5. Contraindications

 Do not use in cases of hypersensitivity to macrolide antibiotics or to any of the excipients.

 6. Special warnings

 Special warnings: